 Dark green leafy vegetables are good sources of many vitamins (such as vitamins A, C, and K and folate) and minerals (such as iron and calcium).
 They’re also great sources of fiber.
 Research studies suggest that the nutrients found in dark green leafy vegetables may prevent certain types of cancers and promote heart health.
-It’s recommended that teens eat at least 3 cups of dark green vegetables per week, or about ½ a cup every day.
+It’s recommended that teens aim to eat 2 to 3 servings (1/2 cup cooked or 1 cup raw) per week.

 Your body needs a little dietary fat to absorb some of the vitamins found in dark green leafy vegetables.
 You can do this by adding a bit of olive oil or salad dressing to your dark green leafy vegetables or by eating them with a meal that includes fat such as low-fat milk or cheese.
 This helps to make sure your body absorbs all of the vitamins you eat.
 Many preparation methods and recipes for dark leafy greens already contain some type of fat such as oil, butter, or cheese in which case you don’t need to add any more to get those important nutrients.

-Examples of dark green leafy vegetables and the best ways to eat them:
+What are some examples of dark green leafy vegetables and the best way to eat them?

-Arugula has a peppery taste and is rich in vitamins A, C, and calcium.
-Arugula can be eaten raw in salads or on pizza or sandwiches, or added to stir-fry, soups, and pasta sauces.
+Arugula has a peppery taste and is rich in vitamins A, C, folate, and calcium.
+Arugula can be eaten raw in salads or on pizza and sandwiches, or added to stir-fry, soups, and pasta sauces.

-Dandelion Greens have a bitter, tangy flavor and are rich in vitamin A and calcium.
-They’re best when steamed or eaten raw in salad.
+Dandelion Greens have a bitter, tangy flavor and are rich in vitamin A, C, iron, magnesium, and calcium.
+They are best when steamed or eaten raw in salad.

 Mustard Greens have a peppery or spicy flavor and are rich in vitamins A, C, and K, and calcium.
-They’re delicious when eaten raw in salads or in stir-fries and soups.
+They are delicious when eaten raw in salads or in stir-fries and soups.

 Romaine Lettuce is a nutrient-rich lettuce that is high in vitamins A, C, and K, and folate.
-It’s best when eaten raw in salads, sandwiches, or wraps.
+It can be eaten raw in salads, sandwiches or wraps.

-Spinach has a sweet flavor and is rich in vitamins A and K, folate, and iron.
-Spinach tastes great eaten raw in salads, steamed or sautéed.
+Spinach has a mild sweet flavor and is rich in vitamins A and K, folate, and iron.
+Spinach tastes great eaten raw in salads, steamed, or sautéed.
 Try adding spinach to an omelet!
 Spinach is also one of the best greens to add to smoothies because the flavor is so mild that it will not change the taste of your smoothie.

 Swiss Chard tastes similar to spinach and is rich in vitamins A, C, and K, potassium, and iron.
 It’s best stir-fried, added to sauces, or eaten raw in salads.

 Dark green vegetables are very tasty and easy to add to your daily meals.
-Look for them at your local grocery store and try some of the following recipes.
+Look for them at your local grocery store and try some of these recipes!

-- Add to smoothies: Mixing vegetables into your smoothie will make it a nutritional powerhouse.
-Try spinach, avocado, or kale for some added flavor and nutrients!
+- Add to smoothies: Mixing vegetables into your smoothies will make it a nutritional powerhouse.
+Try spinach for some added nutrients!

-- Sauté it: Most dark green leafy greens are quite tasty sautéed in a pan with some garlic and olive oil.
-Or try adding your favorite herb or spice.
+- Sauté it: Most dark leafy greens are quite tasty sautéed in a pan with some garlic, olive oil and your favorite herb or spice.

 - Steam it: Try steaming collard greens, kale, or spinach.
 Add water to a pot and place a steamer with the vegetables into it.
 Next, bring the water to a simmer, cover with a lid, and wait a few minutes until your vegetables are slightly soft.
 You can also steam vegetables in the microwave!